StevenBlack/vocab/million-dollar-words.md

 ### eunuch
 The term for the unfortunate man who's been castrated.
 Traditionally employed by sheiks to protect their harem from loyal servants.
 Now used to describe someone who acts as if he'd been castrated.
 Pronounced YOU-NICK.

+### eupepsia
+A rarely used word meaning "good digestion."

 ### euphonious